-The employee should complete the return to work form, which will also act as the self-certification for the first seven days or less of the employee's sickness absence.
+The employee should complete the return-to-work form, which will also act as the selfcertification for the first seven days or less of the employee's sickness absence.
 This is useful to ensure that the employee is fit to return to work, to ask if the school needs to take any action to aid the return to work and to ensure that the relevant medical certification has been received.

-11. Long-Term Absence
+11 Long-Term Absence

 11.1 Sickness absence of four weeks or more is generally considered to be long-term absence.
 Individuals may be absent on long-term sick leave for a variety of reasons and any action taken should be appropriate according to the circumstances of the particular case.
-Eastbrook School takes a sympathetic view of genuine cases of long-term ill health and will provide a supportive approach in all circumstances.
+(Add name of school) takes a sympathetic view of genuine cases of long-term ill health and will provide a supportive approach in all circumstances.
 This may constitute counselling, a referral to occupational health or other means of support.

-The employee should complete the return to work form, which will also act as the selfcertification for the first seven days of the employee's sickness absence.
+The employee should complete the return-to-work form, which will also act as the selfcertification for the first seven days of the employee's sickness absence.

-11.2 Eastbrook School_will maintain reasonable and sensitive telephone contact with employees who are absent from work owing to illness in accordance with paragraph 12 below.
-This contact is intended to be constructive and supportive to the employee's recovery and return to work.

-11.3 The employee may be requested to contact their general practitioner or hospital consultant in order to establish the likely length of absence and the long-term effect on the employee's capability in relation to the job and attendance at work.
+- 11.2 (Add name or post) will maintain reasonable and sensitive telephone contact with employees who are absent from work owing to illness in accordance with paragraph 12 below.
+This contact is intended to be constructive and supportive to the employee's recovery and return to work. - 11.3 The employee may be requested to contact their general practitioner or hospital consultant in order to establish the likely length of absence and the long-term effect on the employee's capability in relation to the job and attendance at work.
 Any cost incurred by the employee in so doing will be re-imbursed by the employer.
-Following consultation with the employee and their trade union or other such representative, and taking account of the report of the occupational health officer, the designated person will thoroughly explore and fully consider and arrange for all possible and appropriate means of support, including reasonable adjustments.
+Following consultation with the employee and their trade union or other such representative and taking account of the report of the occupational health officer, the designated person will thoroughly explore and fully consider and arrange for all possible and appropriate means of support, including reasonable adjustments.
 If necessary, consideration will be given to providing alternative employment for employees who are deemed disabled under the Equality act 2010.

-12 Contacting Employees who are at home on sick leave
+12 Contacting Employees Who Are at Home on Sick Leave

-12.1 Employees who have followed the reporting procedure for short-term sickness absence will not be contacted at home unless the Head Teacher (or designated person) can demonstrate urgent or extraordinary circumstances justifying the contact.
-Contact will in no circumstances be intrusive and on no account will absent teachers be directed to set work for classes, prepare reports or undertake any other work when they are absent because of ill-health.
-Similarly, there should be no expectation that elements of work (e.g. marking and assessment) undertaken by those covering the sick employee's absence will be left for the employee to complete following a return to work.

-12.2 Home visits will only be undertaken by mutual consent.
-Where a home visit is to be carried out it will be done in a sensitive and supportive manner by the Head Teacher and one other colleague or trade union representative.

-12.3 In cases of long-term sickness absence, the frequency of contact and a suitable procedure should be discussed with the employee and/or relevant trade union representative.
+- 12.1 Employees who have followed the reporting procedure for short-term sickness absence will not be contacted at home unless the Head Teacher (or designated person) can demonstrate urgent or extraordinary circumstances justifying the contact.
+Contact will in no circumstances be intrusive and on no account will absent employees be directed to set work for classes, prepare reports or undertake any other work when they are absent because of ill-health.
+Similarly, there should be no expectation that elements of work (e.g. marking and assessment) undertaken by those covering the sick employee's absence will be left for the employee to complete following a return to work. - 12.2 Home visits will only be undertaken by mutual consent.
+Where a home visit is to be carried out it will be done in a sensitive and supportive manner by the Head Teacher and one other colleague or trade union representative. - 12.3 In cases of long-term sickness absence, the frequency of contact and a suitable procedure should be discussed with the employee and/or relevant trade union representative. - 12.4 Staff should not be required to provide daily contact to state their absence where a fitnote or other medical certificate covers them for a period of absence.